LukeGrahamLandry/franca/devlog.md

 - hashmaps said the wrong size, i was treating them as a Vec.
-- i was saying align of a struct was the align of the first field, but it should be the max field align. which is wierd cause you have to pad it anyway if you can't reorder.
+- i was saying align of a struct was the align of the first field, but it should be the max field align. which is weird cause you have to pad it anyway if you can't reorder.
 - a problem i'd eventually have is rust probably doesn't define padding but i try to use Values as map keys, but i don't see how that could be the current problem. fixing that might help debug this tho.